haseeb196/moboapp/README.md

 # Mobile App Template Project

-This project is a Mobile App Template built using ReactJS, Firebase, Tailwind, MUI, Framer Motion.
+This project is a Mobile App Template built using ReactJS, Tailwind, MUI, Framer Motion.

 ## Installation